The Best Books for ElectriciansBy My Service Depot on Thursday, April 8, 2021

-An electrician knows that their education never truly ends.
+An electrician’s education never truly ends.
 As electrical systems grow more sophisticated and complex, so too must an electrician’s knowledge of their chosen craft.
 Full-time electricians may find it difficult to find a moment to study up on the latest tricks and techniques, especially if they’ve been out of school for a while and don’t know which texts are currently regarded as the industry standards.
-By directing the electricians on your team to the resources below—or even by purchasing the texts for them—you’ll make an important investment in their professional development, an investment that will pay off as their value to your company increases.
+Direct the electricians on your team to the resources below—or even purchase the texts listed for them—and you’ll make an important investment in their professional development, an investment that will pay off as their value to your company increases.

 Free Online Courses